Best Best Reviews

 score is between 0 and 5

-The Old Man and the Sea is a novel written by Ernest Hemingway, published in 1952.
-The story follows an aging Cuban fisherman named Santiago who struggles with a giant marlin in the Gulf Stream.
+The Old Man and the Sea is a novel written by Ernest Hemingway, first published in 1952.
+It tells the story of an aging Cuban fisherman named Santiago who struggles with a giant marlin in the Gulf Stream off the coast of Cuba.

 Key Features

-• Exploration of themes like perseverance, resilience, and the nature of success
+• Exploration of themes such as determination, perseverance, and man's struggle against nature

 Pros